 Knowledge Holders are to be compensated for the time, expertise, and services they provide to the action or research, to the extent compliant with applicable fiscal and contracting rules governing expenditures of appropriated funds.
 It is important to work with the appropriate contracting office and to carefully articulate a statement of work that describes the specific Indigenous Knowledge and services that the Department wishes to receive from Knowledge Holders.
-Although there may be Tribal preferences available under the acquisition regulations, it is difficult to justify a sole source contract to one entity (see Appendix 7: Mechanisms for compensating Knowledge Holders and payments to support Tribal and Indigenous participation).
-That is why it is important to be very specific about the Indigenous Knowledge that the Department seeks to receive.
+Although there may be Tribal preferences available under the acquisition regulations, it is difficult to justify a sole source contract to one entity (see Appendix 7: Mechanisms for compensating Knowledge Holders and payments to support Tribal and Indigenous Knowledge that the Department to be very specific about the Indigenous Knowledge that the Department seeks to receive.